 The beam profile is the shape of the ultrasound beam.
-A typical beam profile is shown in Figure 1.
-The narrowest region within the beam profile is indicative of the focal point.
-By convention, the region surrounding the focal point with intensity within 3 dB of maximum is the focal zone.
+A typical beam profile is shown in the Figure 1.
+The narrowest region within the beam profile is the focal point.
+The region surrounding the focal point with intensity within 3 dB of maximum is the focal zone.
 The best images are obtained while within the focal zone.
-The vertical wire target group is useful for determining the beam profile and the focal zone of a system, as follows:
+The vertical plane targets are useful for determining the beam profile and the focal zone of a system, as follows: